lupyuen/microbit-sigfox/README.md

 # microbit-sigfox
-Send microbit sensor data to Sigfox
+Send microbit sensor data to Sigfox with Sigfox Wisol Breakout Board.
+Coded in MakeCode and JavaScript.